Stand With Dignity: The Honor of Li Xouyin

 stand with dignity

-The ancient Chinese capital of Nanking has become synonymous with one of human history’s most horrible acts of savagery.
+The ancient Chinese capital of Nanjing has become synonymous with one of human history’s most horrible acts of savagery.
 In 1937, it was a place where the soldiers of the Japanese government committed acts of rape, murder, and torture that were not in any way exceptions as to how such men have acted before or since.
-The Japanese soldiers, in their Samurai tradition worshipped the honor cult and as men of courage served a coward emperor whose great ambition was to be a Marine Biologist.
+The Japanese soldiers, in their Samurai tradition worshiped the honor cult and as men of courage served a coward emperor whose great ambition was to be a Marine Biologist.
 Those who served him used him as a living god so that they could act in his name with blood lust and imperial ambition that led to the death of millions.
-One of the many victims of the Japanese onslaught was Li Xouyin, a young woman who fought barehanded against the armed Imperial Japanese warriors.
+One of the many victims of the Japanese onslaught was Li Xouyin, a young woman who fought barehanded against the armed Imperial warriors.

 In his romantic testament to Bushido, Inanzo Nitobe writes of honor, “implying a vivid consciousness of personal dignity and worth.”
 It is likely that many of the Japanese soldiers had read variations of such words or at least a bastardised adaption that suited the Imperial State.
 Li fought three Japanese soldiers who were attempting to rape her, each of them armed with a rifle and bayonet.
 She resisted them with fists and spirit, surviving 37 bayonet stabs.
 Her personal dignity and worth made the men furious.
 They could not defeat her, but only kill, maim, or rape her.